r7uaz0n/jekyll-now/_posts/2017-4-14-day-seven.md

 ## Bugs discovered / what I got stuck on:

+- Still can't figure out how to display tables properly using Markdown.

 ## Useful links to save for later:

-Came across an article called [Coding Is An Art-Software People Should Learn "Art Thinking"](https://www.fastcompany.com/3019082/coding-is-an-art-software-people-should-learn-art-thinking)
+- Came across an article called [Coding Is An Art-Software People Should Learn "Art Thinking"](https://www.fastcompany.com/3019082/coding-is-an-art-software-people-should-learn-art-thinking)

 I haven't had a chance to go through it but it looks interesting.
 Will get to it in the next couple days.